Hi there :)

 So this book/art project/show I’ve been working toward is a little over half done, and I’ve got some thoughts I’d like to share about it.
 Like a lot of creative endeavors, my own understanding of it wasn’t solid the minute I started it…it had to stew awhile before I felt like I had the words to explain what it was all about.
 And once I did, I started sharing them more and more with people when they asked how it was going, and I realized how much I truly enjoy that.
 I feel like I light up when I talk about it, and that light gets stronger the more I work on it and understand it myself.
 So I’ve decided to make a blog post to share some of the coolest things about the process and the story so far, and I would really love to hear other interpretations or thoughts about it as well.
 For anyone who hasn’t yet read it, there are no real “spoilers” here, so no worries.
 I so appreciate insight into the thoughts and creative process of other artists, and I’m making an effort to share more of my own, so I encourage you to share this post with creative types and anyone else you think might get something good from it.

 Also!
-Between now and April 6, I’ll be giving away 3 prizes: A small original oil painting, a print copy of Qualia, and a ticket to the VIP pre-show in April (Get in an hour early for a special performance!)
+Between now and April 6, I’ll be giving away 3 print copies of Qualia.
 Enter your email address below to be entered to win.
 All current and new subscribers will be included in the drawings, which will take place on the last days of January, February, and March.
 Winners will be notified via email and announced on social media.
 I promise I’m safe with your information, and I only send emails to let you know of cool things happening and chapter releases.

 I have always wanted to write a book.